Ferrari unveils new hybrid prototype for test clients

-MILAN Ferrari's test-drive clients will be able to try out a 1,050 horsepower prototype hybrid car from next year, the unit of Fiat Chrysler Automobiles (FCHA.MI) (FCAU.N) said on Wednesday, heralding another attempt to boost performance of its supercars.
+MILAN Dec 3 Ferrari's test-drive clients will be able to try out a 1,050 horsepower prototype hybrid car from next year, the unit of Fiat Chrysler Automobiles said on Wednesday, heralding another attempt to boost performance of its supercars.

 The new prototype combines a 860-horsepower V12 engine with an electric motor that will deliver an additional 190 horsepower, Ferrari said in a statement.